 A minor in physics consists of 20 credits.
-PHYS 121, 122, 141, 142, 270 and at least one 300-level course are required.
+PHYS 121, 122, 141, 142, 270 and at least one 300-level course numbered 340 or higher are required.
 The remaining courses are to be chosen by the student in consultation with the department chairperson.
 The exact courses will depend upon the intended major program of the student.
 Approval of the courses by the department chairperson is required.